 which is maybe why Sherri raises four kids

-and rescues an unusual amount of animals in her spare time.
+and rescues an unusual amount of animals.

 The way some people love horses or beaches or money—